OSRUI's newest program for storytellers, clergy, educators, youth workers, camp staff and all those who enjoy the world of Jewish stories.

 We regret that we cannot accept payment by credit card as we are trying to keep the costs as reasonable as possible.

 The Maggid Storytelling Workshop takes place at Olin-Sang-Ruby Union Institute, the regional camp of the Union for Reform Judaism in Oconomowoc, Wisconsin, located between Milwaukee and Madison.
 Attendees are responsible for their own transportation to camp.
 The nearest airport is Milwaukee, Wisconsin (MKE / Mitchell Field).
 The best time to arrive at the Milwaukee Airport is between 1:00 and 3:00 pm.
 The camp is also a 2-hour drive from O’Hare Airport in Chicago.

 Van Service to Camp

-We make arrangements with GO Riteway to offer van service to the camp at a discounted rate from the Milwaukee Airport (Mitchell Field).
+We recommend GO Riteway which offers van service to the camp at a discounted rate from the Milwaukee Airport (Mitchell Field).

 Maggid® Storytelling Workshop Cancellation Policy